Last updated: ·Style & AI

 What's the difference between oval and oblong?

 Both are longer than wide, but oblong faces are proportionally even longer and tend to have a flatter forehead and a more straight-sided silhouette — less of the gentle inward taper that oval has.
 Oblong faces also tend to lack the cheekbone prominence that gives oval its characteristic shape.
 If you're unsure, measure your face length and width and compare the ratio, then use the AI Face Shape Detector for a precise classification.
+For a full guide to the oblong face shape and its styling, see our dedicated guide.

 Can an oval face wear any hairstyle?